-Often in summer time it is possible to spot climbers on their way up this face towards the summit of the Aiguille du Midi.
-From the top station (at 3842m) the view of the Alps is incredible.
+Often during the summer season it is possible to spot climbers on their way up this face towards the summit of the Aiguille du Midi.
+From the top station (3,842m) the view of the Alps is incredible.

 Check here for the dates and times of the Aiguille du Midi Cable Car!

-You can also check here the lift prices for the Aiguille du Midi, the Montenvers Train and the Panoramic Mont Blanc to Point Helbronner.
+You can also check here the lift prices for the Aiguille du Midi, the Montenvers Train and the Panoramic Mont Blanc cable car to Point Helbronner.